EspeoBlockchain/gardener-smart-contracts/Readme.md

 When you are ready, you can deploy smart contracts using truffle migrations.
 - `truffle migrate --network development` to deploy to local ganache test blockchain
 - `truffle migrate --network ropsten` to deploy to ethereum testnet

+## FAQ
+### What is Oraclize and why we decided to develop our own solution and open sourced that?
+[Oraclize](http://www.oraclize.it/) is currently the most popular oracle solution.
+They were first and their product offers a wide range of applications.
+Authors found Oraclize solution as very useful and have used it multiple times before.
+Unfortunately it's SaaS service and every request costs additional fee.
+Because of that after spending much time in oracles space and get enough knowledge we decided to create our own implementation.
+We strongly believe in blockchain technology, and as in any very young ecosystem any open source project would be very precious.
+It's our gift for this great community and you.
+Feel free to use, change and contribute.
+Anytime, anywhere, always for free :)
+### How to migrate from Oraclize solution to this project?
+There are special wrapper called `OraclizeWrapper` which mitigates Oraclize interface and proxies requests to `Oracle`.
+Authors tried their best to make the migration possible even when someone's project has already used Oraclize.
+To migrate to this project you need to deploy `OraclizeWrapper`, authorized it in `Oracle` and change address in `OraclizeAddressResolver` to deployed `OraclizeWrapper`.
+In this way you don't need to change anything in the source code of your contract to switch oracle solution (which is crucial when it's already deployed).